91ºÚÁÏÍø

 • Completed presentation slide deck

-• Lead Applicant: Any 91ºÚÁÏÍø tenure-track professor who is co-inventor on an active report of invention(s) that is being further developed under the proposed project, and that is backed by the 91ºÚÁÏ꿉۪s Innovation and Partnerships office, I+P. You cannot hold an Engine gap funding grant (TechAccelR, Baylis Health Care Grant,ÌýWRSA) for the same invention at the same time as this project grant.
+• Lead Applicant:ÌýAny eligible Principal Investigator (PI), who is co-inventor on an active report of invention(s) that is being further developed under the proposed project, and that is backed by the 91ºÚÁÏ꿉۪s Innovation and Partnerships office, I+P.ÌýPIs are 91ºÚÁÏÍø faculty members who hold the role of Assistant Professor, Associate Professor, or Full Professor and who are eligible to hold Tri-Agency research funding.ÌýYou cannot hold an Engine gap funding grant (TechAccelR, Baylis Health Care Grant,ÌýWRSA) for the same invention at the same time as this project grant.

-• The technology must be reported as an invention to 91ºÚÁÏÍø's Innovation and Partnerships office, I&P.Ìý
+• The technology must be reported as an invention to 91ºÚÁÏÍø'sÌýInnovation and Partnerships office, I&P.Ìý

 • In the project proposal, your TTM must co-write it with you since the commercialization potential and plan must be clearly explained.

-• Technology not yet optioned nor licensed nor assigned to third party (except for 91ºÚÁÏÍø spinoffs).
+• Technology not yet optioned nor licensed nor assigned to third party (except for early-stage 91ºÚÁÏÍø spinoffs without investors yetÌý).
 Minimum TRL4.

-• Project Expenses: At least 80% of the grant must go towards the salary for the eligible postdoc or PhD student to work full-time on the project.
+• Project Expenses: At least 75% of the grant must go towards the salary (do not forget to allocate 22% of the salary towards benefits) for the eligible postdoc or PhD student to work full-time on the project.

 • Eligible Expenses:

-• stipend/salary + benefits for the eligible PhD student or postdoc
+• stipend/salary + benefits (do not forget to allocate 22% of the salary towards benefits)Ìýfor the eligible PhD student orÌýpostdoc

-• product and process development costs (e.g. personnel, materials, small equipment)
+• product and process development costs (e.g. personnel, materials)

 • Non-Eligible Expenses: